cjmcdonald42/mxMoodle/docs/README.md

 If you have time to read through all of the pages, it would make the most sense to read them in the order they are listed.

 ## Credits
+v3.2 of this plugin was developed alongside v3.2 of the local_mxschool plugin in 2020 by:
+- Cannon Caspar, Class of 2021 <cpcaspar@mxschool.edu>
+- Charles J McDonald, Academic Technology Specialist <cjmcdonald@mxschool.edu>

-v3.0 of the project was developed in 2018 by:
+v3.1 of the project was developed in 2019 by:
 - Jeremiah DeGreeff, Class of 2019 <jrdegreeff@mxschool.edu>
 - Charles J McDonald, Academic Technology Specialist <cjmcdonald@mxschool.edu>

-v3.1 of the project was developed in 2019 by:
+v3.0 of the project was developed in 2018 by:
 - Jeremiah DeGreeff, Class of 2019 <jrdegreeff@mxschool.edu>
 - Charles J McDonald, Academic Technology Specialist <cjmcdonald@mxschool.edu>